Large values of cusp forms on GL(n): Proof of Theorem

 From \eqref{A(a)} we get

 The idea of the proof of Theorem \ref{prop:CRIT} is to study the ``intersection configuration" of $\chi_{\rm det}(a)$ with $\chi_{\rm tr}(a)$ -- affine curves in $\mathscr{A}(a)$ of degree 3 and 2, respectively -- as $a$ varies throughout $A$.
-For $a$ near the origin they will intersect (transversally) in 6 points, and for $a$ large they will not intersect at all; these are the regions $\mathsf{L}_1$ and $\mathsf{S}$.
+For $a$ near the origin they will intersect (transversally) in 6 points, and for $a$ large they will not intersect at all (for $\chi_{\rm tr}(a)$ will in fact be empty); these two extremal situations correspond to the regions $\mathsf{L}_1$ and $\mathsf{S}$.
 For intermediate ranges of $a$, transversal intersections will coalesce into points of tangency, before disappearing.
 This can happen in a few different ways, roughly corresponding to the ways in which a degree 6 polynomial can factorize over the reals.
 On the other hand, symmetry constraints will limit which combinations can arise.
 Once the intersection configuration has been mapped out, one can then read off the underlying singularity type by the numerical invariants recalled in \S\ref{num-inv}.

 In Figure \ref{fig:intersections}, we show five different intersection configurations corresponding to the five cases of Theorem \ref{prop:CRIT}.
 They can be mapped onto the corresponding strata of Figure \ref{beautiful pic}.
 Note that in the configuration (C) representing the outer caustic $\mathsf{C}_1$, the ellipse in (B) has collapsed to a single point; in the shadow zone $\mathsf{S}$ (not pictured) this point has disappeared.
 Compare Figure \ref{fig:intersections} to the classical bifurcation diagram of cuspidal singularities, as given, for example, in \cite[Figure 4]{CdV:singular-lagrangian}.